 The Excalibur program is using an incremental approach to provide a combat capability to the Soldier as quickly as possible and to deliver advanced capability while reducing unit cost and increasing reliability.
-The initial variant (XM982 Increment 1A-1) includes a unitary high-explosive warhead capable of penetrating urban structures and is also effective against personnel and light materiel targets.
 The Excalibur program benefits from contributed resources toward development in accordance with established international cooperative development and production agreements.

 BENEFIT TO THE SOLDIER

 The Excalibur projectile enables the Soldier to service a precisely located target with first-round effects, denying the enemy the ability to take protective measures or flee the area.
-Excalibur’s accuracy supports a limited damage radius that allows for target engagement within close proximity.
+Excalibur’s achieved, and relatively limited, damage radius allows for target engagement within close proximity.

 - Maximum range from U.S. 39 caliber howitzers with Zone 5 Modular Artillery Charge System (MACS): 39.3 km